MuxN4/port-scanner/README.md

 ## Notes
  - Ensure you have the necessary permissions to scan ports on the target host.
- - Use this tool responsibly and only scan hosts you have permission to scan.

 # Conclusion
 This README provides a comprehensive guide to understanding, installing, and using this port scanner, including examples and notes on responsible usage.